giltayar/module-resolution-from-the-ground-up/05-module-type/02-conditional-exports/README.md

 We'll see that the community has adapted custom conditions for their use, and defined:

 -`types`: the `.d.ts` file of the entry point, to define the TypeScritp types of that entrypoint

 - `browser`: the condition when you want a file that works in the browser (as opposed to the `node` condition which applies when the code is being used in Node.js).

+- You can find all Node.js conditions [here](05-module-type/01-determining-module-type-exercises/01/package.json)

+- You can find the more interesting community conditions [here](05-module-type/01-determining-module-type-exercises/01/package.json)

 ## Developing a dual-mode library